 - Scalp reduction: Bald scalp has been removed and hair-bearing scalp has been brought nearer together to decrease balding.
 Scalp reduction operation can be carried out independently or along with a hair transplant.

-- Scalp growth: Devices are inserted under the scalp for approximately 3 to 4 months to stretch skin.
-This process could be carried out in front of a hair loss to produce the scalp more limp.
+- Scalp growth: Devices are inserted under the scalp for approximately 3 to 4 months to stretch the skin.
+This process could be carried out in front of a hair loss to produce the scalp limper.
 Additionally, it may be carried out solely to extend hair-bearing locations, which reduces balding.

 Dr. Harold F. Farber, MD offers patients that have hair loss this advice.

 - Practice decent hair maintenance.
 A lot of people are surprised to learn that a hairstyle or the way that they clean and wash their hair has led to their own hair loss.